Transforming

 The more symptoms we have, and the longer we’ve had them, the more attention, effort and recovery resources (including counselling) are usually needed.

-Continuing to struggle in endless symptoms and survival is not living.
+Continuing to struggle in endless symptoms and survival is not the goodness in life.

 It’s important to see and consider the likely consequences of not recovering to ourselves, our relationships, and our lives now and in the future.